 We tend to emphasize the importance of reading to children to develop their language skills, but sometimes we forget to consider the incredible benefits that music and singing also provide.
 Studies have shown that the brain areas responsible for understanding music and language are closely connected.

 According to Sally Goddard Blythe, director of the Institute for Neuro-Physiological Psychology, singing lullabies and nursery rhymes to infants before they learn to speak can lead to future educational success and emotional well-being.
 She identifies singing as speech all on its own; a special kind of speech that carries the inflections of children’s primary language and therefore prepares a child for its acquisition.
 Continue reading →

-After your baby is born, getting to know anything is a new adventure, and of course the environment in which your child grows up has an effect on his experiences and greatly influences his development.
+After your baby is born, getting to know anything is a new adventure, and of course the environment in which your child grows up has an effect on her experiences and greatly influences her development.
 Keep reading to find effective suggestions on how to foster your little genius’s mind!

 You’ll notice your little one is adventurous and excited about everything, especially when it’s something new.
 When we are interested or motivated about something, dopamine is released inside our brain.
 And when this happens, it is more likely that we remember the activity we are doing because, upon dopamine’s release, the brain feels rewarded.
 When we reinforce our brain with positive outcomes, the rewards center will help us remember that activity and keep our brains motivated.

 We’ve been working on something big… huge, actually!
 A complete redesign of our milestones and the way we present them.
 We are thrilled to present Kinedu Skills®: a more intuitive way of understanding your child’s development and interacting with Kinedu.